zhullyb/monyhar/monyhar/docs/design/sandbox.md

 ## Overview

-Security is one of the most important goals for Chromium.
+Security is one of the most important goals for Monyhar.
 The key to security is
 understanding: we can only truly secure a system if we fully understand its behaviors with respect to the combination of all possible inputs in all possible states.
-For a codebase as large and diverse as Chromium, reasoning about the combined behavior of all its parts is nearly impossible.
+For a codebase as large and diverse as Monyhar, reasoning about the combined behavior of all its parts is nearly impossible.
 The sandbox objective is to provide hard guarantees about what ultimately a piece of code can or cannot do no matter what its inputs are.